 Scrum starts to expose all the impediments in the organization.
 It is very common for a firm to blame Scrum for revealing those impediments.

-You must add something to Scrum to make it work.
+You must add some things to Scrum to make it work.
 Specifically, one of the first things to add or improve are typically the XP (Extreme Programming) technical engineering practices.
 Or the equivalent for your type of work.

 There are many many other issues in the agile journey.
 These have been and will be discussed at our blog, Agile & Business.
 And they are discussed in books, articles and other resources listed on our Resources page.